Mohammad-Basheer/QuizModule3/CodeBook.md

 tBodyAccJerkMean
 tBodyGyroMean
 tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'

 #Citation: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
           A Public Domain Dataset for Human Activity Recognition Using Smartphones.